-\\\All Head Start services are provided free of charge for all qualifying children.
-Parents will never be asked or required to pay any fees.
+All Head Start services are provided free of charge for all qualifying children.
+Parents will never be asked or required to pay any fees related to their child's education.

 Finally, we are thankful that you have chosen to share your child with our school family!
 We believe that this early learning opportunity forms a strong foundation for your child's future academic and social/emotional successes.
 Let's work together to assure the very best outcomes for your child.
 We are looking forward to a GREAT year with your family!
 Please let us know how we can help.